Intercity Animal Emergency Clinic

 We're Here When You Need Us

-Halloween emergencies can happen quickly.
-If your pet ingests candy, shows signs of distress, or escapes, don't wait.
+If something feels wrong, trust your instincts.
 Prompt emergency care can save lives.
 Our team is available 24/7 to provide guidance and treatment for your pets.

 Open 24/7 for all emergency cases.
 Quick response saves lives.